PRP-COMMUNICATIONS-LLC/RPR-VERIFY/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Troubleshooting

+### Deployment shows Angular starter screen instead of CIS UI

+If your deployed app shows the Angular welcome page with "Hello, rpr-client-portal" instead of the dashboard:

+1. **Check `app.html`**: Ensure it contains only your application shell (header + `<router-outlet>`) and not the Angular starter template
+2. **Verify standalone components**: All feature components must have `standalone: true` in their `@Component` decorator
+3. **Check routes**: Confirm `app.routes.ts` maps the default path (`''`) to `DashboardComponent`
+4. **Inspect browser console**: Open DevTools → Console and check for errors related to missing imports or standalone configuration
+5. **Verify build output**: After running `npm run build`, check that `dist/rpr-client-portal/browser/index.html` exists and contains your actual app code

+### Deployment shows blank or old page

+1. **Confirm build output path**: Ensure hosting configuration points to the correct `dist` folder
+2. **For Firebase Hosting**: Check `firebase.json` has `"public": "dist/rpr-client-portal/browser"`
+3. **For Vercel**: Ensure "Output Directory" in project settings is `dist/rpr-client-portal/browser`
+4. **Clear browser cache**: Hard-refresh with Ctrl+Shift+R (Windows/Linux) or Cmd+Shift+R (Mac)
+5. **Redeploy**: After fixing configuration, trigger a new deployment

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Antigravity Usage

+Antigravity must treat `ANTIGRAVITY-RPR-VERIFY-IDE-RULES.md` as its source of truth for workspace hygiene, brand tokens, logo asset, and prompting discipline.

+All AG commands should follow the AG-COMMAND template and must not introduce unapproved UI design.

+**Mandatory Output Format:**
+Antigravity must follow the "Copy-to-Clipboard" format (Section 3.4 of the rules doc), returning all implementation code and reasoning in a single fenced code block.